Roll in the Tanks! Measuring Left-wing Extremism on Reddit at Scale

 \descr{Contributions.} In summary, this paper makes several contributions.
-First, we provide the first large-scale measurements of the far-left on Reddit.
-To the best of our knowledge, this work also represents the largest scale study of the online far-left to date.
-Next, we identify and characterize the tankie community on Reddit.
-To the best of our knowledge, this paper provides the first such characterization of tankies in the literature across a multitude of disciplines.
-When looking at tankies' positioning within our network of ideological subreddits, we find they are indeed at the periphery of the far-left, and should thus be considered left-wing extremists.
+First, we provide the first large-scale measurements of the far-left on social media and introduce a quantitative framework for discovering and measuring far-left extremists.
+We identify and quantify the tankie activity on Reddit.
+We find that tankies had more active users than any other far-left subreddits, their user base has been steadily increasing over time, and that there is a drop in monthly active users in every far-left subreddit except tankies after the Russian invasion of Ukraine (\textbf{RQ1}).
+Additionally, we measure user migration patterns from other far-left communities to tankies, which coincided with tankies becoming the most popular far-left community on Reddit prior to being banned (\textbf{RQ1}).
+We then characterize the tankie community on Reddit.
+To the best of our knowledge, this paper provides the first social media characterization of tankies in the literature across a multitude of disciplines.
+When looking at tankies' positioning within our network of ideological subreddits, we find they are indeed at the periphery of the far-left (\textbf{RQ2}), and should thus be considered left-wing extremists.
 We further show that tankies differ from the rest of the far-left in several striking ways.
-E.g., tankies show consistent vocabulary misalignments when compared to other far-left communities, exhibit more toxicity than other far-left communities, and share more links from revisionist news.
-We also show that user migration patterns from other far-left communities to tankies coincided with tankies becoming the most popular far-left community on Reddit prior to being banned.
-Finally, we show that tankies' response to Reddit deplatforming them was similar to that of right-wing extremists: completely migrating to a new platform and relatively increasing their use of toxic language.
+By developing a metric to measure topic prevalence, we find that tankies give less priority to core left-wing issues like healthcare and housing, instead prioritizing state-level political discussions (\textbf{RQ3}).
+Finally, we measure linguistic and behavioral differences, finding that tankies show consistent vocabulary misalignments when compared to other far-left communities, and share more links from revisionist news sources (\textbf{RQ3}).
+We also find that tankies exhibit high toxicity and use pejorative language, in line with prior work on other online extremist communities~\cite{hine2017kek,zannettou2018origins, grover2019detecting} (\textbf{RQ3}).
+By situating tankies within the broader far-left, our study shows how authoritarian and geopolitically aligned extremists emerges and differentiates itself from other left-wing communities, despite sharing many ideological reference points with them.